arbyys/oax-prezentace/cybercrime-presentation.md

 - there is no way to get original data back (used to store passwords)

 **Cypher**
-- data are encrypted using algorithm with decryption key
+- data are encrypted using an algorithm with a decryption key
 - this key is secure and can be used to decrypt data back
 </div>